-Our intellectual property and proprietary rights may not adequately protect our products, and our business may suffer if it is alleged or determined that our technologies, products, or other aspects of our business infringe third-party intellectual property rights or if third parties infringe our rights.
+Our intellectual property and proprietary rights may not adequately protect our products, and our business may suffer if third parties infringe our intellectual property and proprietary rights.

 We may not have sufficient intellectual property rights in all countries and regions where unauthorized third-party copying or use of our proprietary technology may occur and the scope of our intellectual property might be more limited in certain countries and regions.
-As of the date of this prospectus, we have over 650 patents registered with the State Intellectual Property Office of China and over 500 pending patent applications in China.
+As of the date of this prospectus, we have over 680 patents registered with the State Intellectual Property Office of China and over 500 pending patent applications in China.
 Globally, we have over 30 patents registered and over 70 pending patent applications in various overseas countries and jurisdictions as of the date of this prospectus.
 However, our existing and future patents may not be sufficient to protect our products, services, technologies or designs and/or may not prevent others from developing competing products, services, technologies or designs.
 We cannot predict the validity and enforceability of our patents and other intellectual property with certainty.
 Litigation may be necessary to enforce our intellectual property rights.
 Initiating infringement proceedings against third parties can be expensive and time-consuming, and divert management's attention from other business concerns.
 We may not prevail in litigation to enforce our intellectual property against unauthorized use.

-According to our business cooperation agreement with Xiaomi, Xiaomi and we have joint ownership over all other technology properties and related intellectual properties generated from the process of design, development, manufacturing and sales of Xiaomi-branded products and certain of our self-branded products we supply to Xiaomi.
+According to our business cooperation agreement with Xiaomi, Xiaomi and we have joint ownership over all technology properties (other than industrial designs) and related intellectual properties generated from the process of design, development, manufacturing and sales of Xiaomi-branded products and certain of our self-branded products we supply to Xiaomi.
 As of the date of this prospectus, around 150 of our registered patents and around 50 pending patent applications are jointly owned by Xiaomi and us among our registered patents and pending patent registrations.
 We believe we have properly filed or registered those patents we jointly own with Xiaomi.
 Nevertheless, we may face claims from Xiaomi for joint ownership of more intellectual properties related to Xiaomi-branded products and certain of our self-branded products we supply to Xiaomi.
 In addition, Xiaomi may use these intellectual properties and user data to develop and manufacture competing products on its own and although the business cooperation agreement forbids the parties to license any third party to use the jointly owned intellectual properties without prior consent of the other party, we cannot ensure the compliance of Xiaomi with such agreement.